Greg Kaplan

-Greg Kaplan is professor of economics at the University of Chicago.
+Greg Kaplan is the Alvin H. Baum Professor of Economics at the University of Chicago.
 His research encompasses macroeconomics, labor economics and applied microeconomics, with a focus on distributional issues.

-Education and Career
+Education and career

 Greg Kaplan graduated with a BCom from Macquarie University in 2000.
 He went on to further study at the London School of Economics and received an MSc in economics in 2002.
 He got a PhD from New York University in 2009.
 Following his graduation with a PhD from New York University in 2009, worked at the Federal Reserve Bank of Minneapolis for a year.
 He then became assistant professor at the University of Pennsylvania.
 He left Philadelphia for an assistant professorship at Princeton University in 2012 and was promoted to full professor in 2015.
 The University of Chicago appointed him professor in economics in 2016.

 Research

 Household finance

 In a 2014 paper with Gianluca Violante and Justin Weidner, Kaplan shows that a sizable share of households own little liquid wealth despite holding significant illiquid wealth.
 The authors call such households "wealthy hand-to-mouth".
 Because the wealthy hand-to-mouth have little liquid wealth they react strongly to transitory income shocks and therefore have high MPCs.
 This has important implications for fiscal and monetary policy (see HANK models).
 Kaplan further shows with Gianluca Violante that models featuring wealthy hand-to-mouth (i.e. with one liquid asset and one illiquid asset) yield aggregate responses to fiscal shocks one order of magnitude higher than standard one-asset models, consistent with empirical evidence.